 Need-based Financial Aid

 Rocky Ridge offers need-based financial aid in the form of student employment (counselors and work-study) to students accepted into the Young Artist Seminar.
 To apply for need-based financial aid, complete the Financial Aid form on Young Artist Seminar application, upload an audition recording, and submit the appropriate tax documentation.

 Students listed as dependents must submit their parent(s)/guardian’s most recent income tax return.
 Financial aid applications will not be considered without this information and priority is given to complete applications (including attachment and audition) submitted by February 15, 2020.

 Counselors are Young Artist Seminar (YAS) students who supervise, reside with, and mentor up to eight students under age 18 during the programs preceding or following the Young Artist Seminar.
-Counselors are not on duty during the four weeks of the Young Artist Seminar, June 19 to July 15.
-Students may be eligible for both a counselor position and a work-study position in 2018.
+Counselors are not on duty during the four weeks of the Young Artist Seminar, June 16 to July 12.
+Students may be eligible for both a counselor position and a work-study position in 2020.
+You may also apply for more than one counselor position.
 Applicants must be age 20 or older on the first day of their counselor duty.

 Co-head Counselor: $4,025 (May 27 to June 15 AND July 13 to August 3), 2 positions awarded.

 Junior Artist Seminar Counselor: $1,750 (May 29 to June 15), up to 6 positions awarded.

 Work-study recipients are Young Artist students who are given additional job responsibilities that may include janitorial, kitchen crew, stage set-up, or grounds upkeep.
-Work-study positions are paid hourly; students can expect to work approximately 2 hours per day during the Young Artist Seminar.
+Work-study positions are paid hourly; students can expect to work approximately 2 hours per day during the Young Artist Seminar and more during the other programs.
+You can apply for one or more positions.
 Applicants must be age 18 or older on the first day of their work-study duty.